 If these microservices have the same or similar content of strings, then you can have all the content stored under the same project.
 For each microservice, you can have a different resource and create categories for each one of them based on the microservices they belong to.
 More information about the categories feature can be found in our documentation guide here.

 However, if you would like to keep the content in different projects (you can create an unlimited number of projects), you can still do that.
 This would be a better option if:

-The content of each microservice will be translated into different languages (e.g. Microservice A will be translated into French and Spanish, Microservice B will be translated into Turkish and Greek)
+The content of each microservice will be translated into different languages (e.g., Microservice A will be translated into French and Spanish, and Microservice B will be translated into Turkish and Greek)